Produce

 The Plays

 Drama.
 4W, 3M.
-In this imagined prequel to Lorraine Hansberry’s A Raisin in the Sun, we journey with the Younger family matriarch, Lena, from Jackson, Mississippi to Chicago during the Great Migration.
-When she reunites with Walter, Sr., she finds that life in the North is not as they thought it would be.
-Will they be able to hold steadfast to their dreams and each other, or will the harsh realities of a new place get the best of them?
+During the Great Migration millions of Black Americans moved from the South to the North in search of safety and opportunity.
+It’s 1935 and a pregnant Mae Monarch is starting a new life with her family in Chicago.
+However, when she reunites with her husband John after six months apart, she finds that life in the North is not as they thought it would be.
+As they struggle to navigate new terrain, unforeseen events strain their relationship and their pocketbooks.
+Will they be able to hold steadfast to their dreams and each other, or will the harsh realities of a changing nation get the best of them?

 Other Paths to God